goseind/gosein.de/_posts/2022-03-29-My-Reverse-Engineering-Challenge-Broken-Password-Safe.md

                                                                        ; 0x3d88
 ```

-Usually we look for the *main* function, so we search for it and select it with `s main` then we use `pd` to print the disasembled function.
-We can now try to figure out what the program does exacly.
+Usually, we look for the *main* function, so we search for it and select it with `s main` then we use `pd` to print the disassembled function.
+We can now try to figure out what the program does exactly.

-Altough radare2 also offers a grapical user interface with [iaito](https://github.com/radareorg/iaito/) we now want to switch to Ghidra and persue the following steps:
+Although radare2 also offers a graphical user interface with [iaito](https://github.com/radareorg/iaito/) we now want to switch to Ghidra and pursue the following steps:

-**Step 1: Open Ghidra and create a new poroject, then import the `broken_pwsafe` file and double click it.**
+**Step 1: Open Ghidra and create a new project, then import the `broken_pwsafe` file and double click it.**

 ![Ghidra_Step_1](/assets/images/Ghidra_Step_1.png)

-**Step 2: Ghidra asks you if you want to analyse the file, click *Yes* and then *Ok*.**
+**Step 2: Ghidra asks you if you want to analyze the file, click *Yes* and then *Ok*.**

 ![Ghidra_Step_2](/assets/images/Ghidra_Step_2.png)

 **Step 3: Look for the `main` function and click on it.
-Then you'll already be able to see the source code on the right, in this case.** *(Please note, that in some cases the exceutbale is obfuscted and not that simple to read.)*
+Then you'll already be able to see the source code on the right, in this case.** *(Please note, that in some cases the executable is obfuscated and not that simple to read.)*

 ![Ghidra_Step_3](/assets/images/Ghidra_Step_3.png)

-As you may have noticed, the challenge of this Capture the Flag is not accessing or reading the source code *(as we've seen, we can do this quite easily with the above tools)*, but to figure out what the program does and how we can access whats inside the password safe *(the flag)*.
+As you may have noticed, the challenge of this Capture the Flag is not accessing or reading the source code *(as we've seen, we can do this quite easily with the above tools)*, but figuring out what the program does and how we can access what's inside the password safe *(the flag)*.

-Below we can see the source code in plain text again, ectracted from Ghidra:
+Below we can see the source code in plain text again, extracted from Ghidra:

 ``` c
 void main(void)